Girls Youth Volleyball Rules and Regulations 2018

 League B: 6th Grade Girls

 Each match will be preceded by a 10 minute warm-up.
 This is a best of 3 games in a match.
-Each match has a maximum runtime of 1hour.
-Any match that exceeds the allotted time will be judged based on the point value at the 1 hour mark.
+Each match has a maximum runtime of 45m Any match that exceeds the allotted time will be judged based on the point value at that mark.
 The team with most points will be awarded the win for the unfinished game.

-Referees will be provided for the 6th grade teams.
+Referees will be provided for the teams.
 Each team will be expected to provide a volunteer to keep score, and act as line judge for all games.

 6 players will be on the court at all times.
 When rotating after side-out, the new player will enter back row, middle.
 The player in the service position will sub out.
 Each player will have equal playing time each game.